Feedback Package

 Input Parameters:

-- code (string): Required - Complete React component source code in JSX/TSX format
+- code (string): Required - Complete source code of React component to preview (valid JSX/TSX)

 Browser Response Format: